Jaja credit card review 2021

-Fintech startup Jaja is about to launch in the UK with its digital credit card, but is not currently accepting applications.
+Fintech startup Jaja has launched in the UK with its digital credit card, but is not currently accepting applications.

 With new digital banking companies launching almost every month, managing your current account from an app is somewhat of a given by now.
 However, digital-only credit card companies are still comparatively rare.
 We take a look at what Jaja is planning to offer and whether it’s worth keeping an eye on it.

 Interest-free each billing period

 Valentina Cipriani is a writer at Finder UK.
 She writes news, features and guides about banking and credit cards, helping people to improve their financial lives.
 She holds an MA in International Journalism and loves taking complicated topics apart and giving them back to the readers in a clear and easy fashion.

 Jaja’s journey has been a bit of a saga.
 For a long time, its card was in beta, and the bizarrely named new brand was making bold claims about shaking up the credit card market.

 With a card boasting few fees, competitive interest rates on various types of transaction and a slick app experience, Jaja looked set to join the ranks of Monzo, Starling and Zopa, in disrupting the banking status quo.